The Use and Selection of Specialty Grains and Adjuncts

 Uses

-Traditionally made by spraying sour wort on base malt to encourage lactic acid bacteria growth.
+Acidulated Malt Traditionally made by spraying sour wort on base malt to encourage lactic acid bacteria growth.
 This adds a sharp, tart flavour that can accentuate the underlying maltiness.
+Every 1% of acidulated malt (by weight) of the total reduces the mash-pH by 0.1 point.

 Flavours: Sharp, tart and accentuates maltiness.

-Usage<5% or <10% for sours.
+Traditional Usage: <5% or <10% for sours.

 Amber Malt